dotnet/AspNetCore.Docs/aspnetcore/includes/csharp-8-required.md

 > [!NOTE]
-> The sample below requires C# 8.0 or later.
+> The following sample requires C# 8.0 or later.